Mailbutler will be compatible with macOS Sonoma soon. Please don’t update your macOS yet.

 If you're dying to know whether your recipient is interested, try using Email Tracking to find out whether your leads are engaged.

-gmail email tracking
+gmail email tracking by Mailbutler

 Email tracker notifies you when your email or link was clicked - you can even find out where, how often and on what device your email was opened.